RumikoAcopa/beauty-box-api/README.md

 # Beauty-Box-App

-This app is where users can track their product inventory.
+Beauty-Box is a web application where users can track their product inventory.
 They will be able to enter a product with the quanitity and category of their choosing.
+View the backend repo [here](https://github.com/RumikoAcopa/beauty-box-api).

+## Usage

+Signup or login to create, view and join tracking your inventory.

+## Built Using

+- Ruby on Rails
+- React
+- Redux
+- PostgreSQL
+- HTML/CSS

+## Contributing

+Bug reports and pull requests are welcome on Github at https://github.com/RumikoAcopa/beauty-box-frontend

+## License

+Available as open source under the terms of the MIT license.

 ## Quick Instructions